ontario-input

 elementId | element-id | The unique identifier of the input.
 This is optional - if no ID is passed, one will be generated. | string | undefined | undefined |

 enableLiveValidation | enable-live-validation | Enable live validation on the input.
 Custom live validation can be performed using an inputValidator validation function.
-It will also validate the required state if no errors are returned from the inputValidator .
+It will also validate the required state if no errors are returned from the inputValidator.
 Please set a requiredValidationMessage to report concisely to the end user what they are required to set. | boolean | false |

-errorMessage | error-message | Set this to display an | string | undefined | undefined |
+errorMessage | error-message | Set this to display an error message. | string | undefined | undefined |

 hintExpander | hint-expander | Used to include the ontario-hint-expander component for the input component.
 This is passed in as an object with key-value pairs.
 This is optional. | HintExpander | string | undefined | undefined |